 Access: No restrictions

-Collection Size: 0.01 linear feet (located in Oversized PCCA)
+Collection Size: 0.01 linear feet (Friends of Colombia and Oversized PCCA)

 Even as we move into November, I would like to return to October.
 Many may know it as a month of horror movies, candy, and spooky decorations, but it also happens to be Lesbian, Gay, Bisexual, and Transgender History month.